Long Corridor: The Battle of Zhuxian County

-close to losing, but the courage of a total of eight generals was able to turn the near loss into a decisive victory.
+close to losing, but the courage of a total of four generals was able to turn the near loss into a decisive victory.

 Yue Fei Defeating Prince of Liang with a Spear

-Like in the Battle of Zhuxian County, a story about the Song Dynasty hero Yue Fei is the subject of this painting.
+Like in the Battle of Zhuxian County, a story about the Song dynasty hero Yue Fei is the subject of this painting.
 It shows Yue Fei engaged in a fight with Chai Gui Prince of Liang, scion of a wealthy family, who wanted to bribe himself through a military exam.
 In the painting, Yue Fei kills Chai Gui, who is falling from his horse in the scene, by thrusting a spear at his heart.

 The Seven Sages of the Bamboo Grove

 This painting is located on the western side of Qiu Shui Pavilion.
 It shows seven passionate literati of the 3rd century, known as the Seven Sages of the Bamboo Grove.
 The scholars, Ruan Ji, Ji Kang, Ruan Xian, Shan Tao, Xiang Xiu, Wang Rong and Liu Ling, held progressive political views but were unable to realize their ambitions.
 As a reaction, they refused to seek fame and wealth and took to entertaining themselves in a bamboo wood with composing poetry, food, music, and chess play instead.